divolli/C_exercises/README.md

 If you're a student struggling with C programming — especially with memory allocation, pointer logic, and understanding what your code is really doing — you're in the right place.
 ## 📚 What is this?

-This is a growing collection of carefully crafted C exercises designed to help you:
+This is a growing collection of crafted C exercises designed to help you:

 - Get better at memory management and dynamic allocation